 Supervisor's Role: It is expected that the supervisor will advise and assist the student in selecting the topic and scope of the Research Proposal or the Literature Review Paper.
 The student is required to submit their written presentation and their oral presentation to their supervisor at least two working days before submitting the paper or giving the talk, in part to determine if any confidentiality issues exist.
 If confidentiality issues exist, then appropriate steps will be taken to satisfy all parties (this could include, perhaps, a non-disclosure agreement among the Reading Committee).
 It is expected that the supervisor reviews preliminary drafts of the written Research Proposal or Literature Review Paper and/or the slides of the oral presentation in order to provide comments for the student to improve the documents.
 However, it is not the role of the supervisor to correct every mistake or misconception present in the Research Proposal or Literature Review Paper.
-It is the student's responsibility to confirm the availability of necessary resources for the project with the supervisor.
+It is the student's responsibility to ensure its overall completeness and accuracy.
+In addition, it is the student's responsibility to confirm the availability of necessary resources for the project with the supervisor.